cpfaff/rbefdata_paper/paper/rbefdata.md

 pressure on the development of solutions that help researchers not only to find but also to integrate heterogeneous small data into a wider context in different analyses (cite xxx, data intensive science, long tail).
+The combination of `BEFdata` and the `rbefdata` package provides solutions to parts of the data lifecycle as it deals with finding and describing data as well as the as it promotes the understanding and reuse of data, as it is adhering metadata standards.

+a one
-The combination of `BEFdata` and the `rbefdata` package provides a solutions to a one part of the data life cycle and especially introduces a solution to deal with high heterogeneous data.
+part of the data life cycle and especially introduces a solution to deal with high heterogeneous data.

 We recently stared to develop an ontology using a `tematres` server containing knowledge extracted from portals that deal with data management for ecological